Maimer/what_the_truck/README.md

 _Nokogiri_

 To pull in the location data for each truck, we used [Nokogiri](https://github.com/sparklemotion/nokogiri) to scrape truck information from the City of Boston website.
 We then referenced the food truck details against the current database of trucks.
 Finally, we plotted the location of the truck using the latitude/longitude and Google Maps API.
+This data is updated daily through a scheduled rake task.

 _CarrierWave/MiniMagick_